A bike store owner smiles while his team works in the background

 Branding

-Your invoice is an extension of your business and should therefore do it’s best to reflect your business’s brand.
-Be sure to stay consistent with any brand logos, fonts, colours or wording within your invoice.
+Your invoice is an extension of your business and should reflect your business’s brand.
+Try to stay consistent with any brand logos, fonts, colours, or wording within your invoice.

 Customizing your invoice through branding will help keep your document looking professional.